Bank of England to probe possible leak of QE decision to Sun newspaper | Business

 Bank of England to probe possible leak of QE decision to Sun newspaper

-Bank of England Governor Andrew Bailey said he would look into how The Sun newspaper was able to report that the central bank would expand its asset purchase programme by 150 billion pounds ($196 billion), hours before it was officially announced.

-Leaks of BoE policy decisions are almost unheard of, but a series of government decisions on COVID measures, including economic support, have been reported in British newspapers ahead of their official announcement.
-"Yes, we will look into it," Bailey told reporters when asked about the Sun report in a news conference after the BoE had officially announced the quantitative easing decision.

-In a report first published online around 2130 GMT, The Sun said that unspecified sources had told it the BoE's stimulus would be larger than the 100 billion pounds largely expected by economists and was "likely to be around 150 billion pounds".
-The same article also said finance minister Rishi Sunak would broaden job furlough support in a statement to parliament also due on Thursday.
+"Obviously, I don't like seeing speculation about what we're going to do appearing ... and yes, we will look into it," Bailey told reporters when asked about The Sun's report.
+In a story first published online around 2130 GMT on Wednesday, The Sun said the BoE's stimulus would be larger than the 100 billion pounds largely expected by economists and was "likely to be around 150 billion pounds".

-Before the announcement of the BoE decision at 0700 GMT, only the central bank and Britain's finance ministry would officially have known the decision.
-A finance ministry representative sits in on deliberations of the BoE's Monetary Policy Committee, and Sunak must formally approve expanded asset purchases.
+The same article, citing unspecified sources, also said finance minister Rishi Sunak would broaden job furlough support in a statement to parliament, which he did on Thursday.
+Before the announcement of the BoE decision, only the BoE and Britain's finance ministry should have known its details.

+A finance ministry representative sits in on the BoE's monetary policy deliberations and Sunak must formally approve expanded asset purchases.
+The finance ministry had no immediate comment on whether it could have been the source of the story.
+A government spokesman said any leak was a matter for the BoE.

 ALSO READ